-Although P0069 ViraQ HBV Trend 25 contains inactivated HBV particles6-8 the plasma may still be potentially bio-hazardous.
+Although P0154 ViraQ HBV Trend 50 contains inactivated HBV particles6-8 the plasma may still be potentially bio-hazardous.
 The matrix is prepared from human blood plasma that tested negative for blood borne viruses (HBV-DNA, HCV-RNA, HIV-RNA, HBsAg, anti-HBc, anti-HBs, anti-HIV, anti-HCV and anti-Treponema pallidum).
 No test method can offer complete assurance that products derived from human blood cannot transmit (unknown) infectious agents.
+The run control should only be used by trained laboratory workers who are aware of the potential risk of infectious agents in human plasma samples and take the necessary precautions.
 Observe the universal precautions for prevention of transmission of infectious agents when handling these materials^{17,18}.

-- Do not pipette by mouth. - Use personal protective equipment, including lab coats, gloves and safety glasses. - Do not eat, drink or smoke in areas where the run controls is handled. - Disinfect spills using a 0.5% hypochlorite solution (1:10 v/v household bleach) or equivalent disinfectant. - Dispose unused or spilled materials according to the normal practices for biological waste disposal in your institution. - If precipitates are visible, mix the run controls for 2 minutes thoroughly. - Once thawed, do not re-freeze and thaw the run control samples to avoid formation of cryoprecipitates that could alter reactivity or cause pipetting errors in the automated sampling systems. - .
-Store run controls in an upright position.
+- Do not pipette by mouth. - Use personal protective equipment, including lab coats, gloves and safety glasses. - Do not eat, drink or smoke in areas where the run controls is handled. - Disinfect spills using a 0.5% hypochlorite solution (1:10 v/v household bleach) or equivalent disinfectant. - Dispose unused or spilled materials according to the normal practices for biological waste disposal in your institution. - If precipitates are visible, mix the run controls for 2 minutes thoroughly. - Once thawed, do not re-freeze and thaw the run control samples to avoid formation of cryoprecipitates that could alter reactivity or cause pipetting errors in the automated sampling systems. - Store run controls in an upright position.